-The castle features 12 ensuite guest bedrooms each one is unique, full of period details and antique furniture.
+The castle features 12 ensuite guest bedrooms each one is unique, and full of period details and antique furniture.
 While relaxing in your room enjoy views overlooking the Pennines, the tranquil River Eden or the Norman Keep.
-The estate also features 3 self-contained cottages so you can come stay and relax in the home of Lady Anne.
+The estate also features 3 self-contained cottages so you can come to stay and relax in the home of Lady Anne.

 Start the day with a Continental or full English breakfast served in the grand surroundings of the breakfast room.
 Experience the elegance of THE MALICE SCOURG restaurant located within the 1454 dining room where you will be served sensational food in the style of the gentry from yesteryear.

 The Appleby Castle Hotel offers great late deals and special offers on short breaks throughout the year.
 Book online today with My Hotel Break.

 All bedrooms feature an antique wardrobe and furnishing, tea/coffee making facilities and wireless/ wired broadband as standard.

 Although each bedroom doesn’t feature a TV, a tablet can be borrowed from reception to watch TV.
 There is also a TV located in the lounge area.

 The Evidence Bedroom is situated in the North East tower, close to the State Bedroom with tremendous views overlooking the Pennines and meandering River Eden.
 The room features a luxurious 17th Century four-poster oak bed with Westmorland carving from the English Lake District.